amusecode/amuse/doc/reference/distributed.rst

 time
 	time to keep the pilot active
 slots_per_node
-	number of workers to start on a node. usually the number of cores, but could be less if memory is a limiting factor, or workers are multi-core capable label
+	number of workers to start on a node.
+Usually the number of cores, but could be less if memory is a limiting factor, or workers are multi-core capable label
 	label to attach to the pilot.
 Can be used when starting workers to run workers on specific pilots options